Roman Reigns: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Believe That, Acknowledge Me

 The current Roman Reigns net worth is somewhere around $20 million according to reports.
 He is also one of the highest paid WWE stars.
 Reports suggest that he earns $5 million yearly.
 Indeed, he is the biggest name in WWE but he is not the highest paid WWE superstar.
 You know who earns the highest salary in WWE?
 It is Brock Lesnar.
+But the day does not look very far when he would surpass everyone.

 As mentioned above, Roman Reigns belonged from a family with a wrestling background.
 He is the son of WWE Hall of Famer and former three times WWE Tag Team Champion Sika Anoa’i.
 His elder brother Rosey was a famous WWE star during the Ruthless Aggression Era and he had been a WWE Tag Team Champions.
 Current and former Bloodline Members The Usos and Solo Sikoa are his real life cousins.
 He has other family members who were also active in the wrestling business.
 WWE Legend and Hollywood megastar The Rock is also recognized as his cousin.

 Roman Reigns lives in Tampa, Florida and the current house that he lives in is reportedly worth $2,436,216.
 Before that, he lived in Bloomingdale which he sold for a reported fee of $800,000 in September of 2020.
 He lives with his family.
+Reigns’ wife and children lives along with him.

 Reigns played football in Pensacola Catholic High School and one year at Escambia High School.
 He was named Defensive Player of the Year by the Pensacola News Journal in his senior year.
 Minnesota Vikings was the first NFL team to sign him in May, 2007.
 Roman Reigns leukemia was seen for the first time and he was released.